luizomf/simple_typescript_only_start_project/README.md

 - [NodeJS](https://nodejs.org/en/)
 - A Browser (Like [Google Chrome](https://www.google.com/intl/en-US/chrome/))

 After installing all softwares mentioned above, setup your environment.

 ## TypeScript setup
 Create a folder for your project and access it using the terminal or command prompt from your computer.

-Type the following to create a `package.json` file:
+Then type the following to create a `package.json` file:

 ```bash
 npm init -y